Why was my payment declined? Troubleshooting tips

 You need to confirm your card—your card may need to go through a confirmation process.
 Please note if there’s no “confirm credit card” link on your card details page within your PayPal Wallet, you don’t need to complete this step.

-Your credit card company or bank has more information—if the above steps don’t solve the issue, you can call your credit card company to identify the problem.
-To protect your privacy, your credit card company or card issuer doesn't tell PayPal why your card was declined.
+Your card company or bank has more information—if the above steps don’t solve the issue, you can call your credit card company to identify the problem.
+To protect your privacy, your debit or credit card company or card issuer doesn't tell PayPal why your card was declined.
 If you can still use your card, please try your transaction again.

 If your payment won’t process with your bank account or you’re still having problems with your card, try: